nealrobbins/liferay-docs/developer/frameworks/articles/290-configuration/01-making-apps-configurable/00-intro.markdown

         -metatype: *

     This line lets bnd use your configuration interface to generate an XML configuration file.
-This provides a lot of information about your application's configuration options.
-Enough, in fact, to generate a [System Settings](/discover/portal/-/knowledge_base/7-1/system-settings) user
+This provides the information about your application's configuration options needed to generate a
+    [System Settings](/discover/portal/-/knowledge_base/7-1/system-settings) user
     interface automatically.